 Learning Thai Massage is one thing.
 But growing and retaining a good client base is a completely different set of skills for massage therapists.

-However sometimes a simple and free method can work surprisingly well.
-This one worked wonders for me for many years.
+However, sometimes a simple and free method can work surprisingly well.
+This one worked wonders for me in my Thai Massage business for many years.

 Go to a stationery store and buy a notebook.
 It should open out flat easily and should be a little smaller than A4 size.
 All it should have inside is horizontal lines, nothing else.
 You could go out and buy a fancy visitor’s book, but this is not necessary.